 The timeline for the application of the IED, its flexibilities and the application of revised BAT standards is best shown graphically.
-The revision of the LCP BREF, which from the critically important BAT Conclusions are drawn, is ongoing. process should have been completed by now, but delays have been apparent.
+The revision of the LCP BREF, from which the critically important BAT Conclusions are drawn, is ongoing.
+The process should have been completed by now, but delays have been apparent.
+The Final Technical Working Group meeting will take place in June 2015 with the expectation being that the final LCP BREF will be completed in the second quarter of 2015.
+Once completed the conclusions must be formerly adopted via a recommendation from the Article 13